bizlett/movie-search/README.md

 <a></a>

 ### **Business Goals**
-* Inform the user about popular movies
+* Inform the user about popular or trending movies
-* Provide the user with recommendations for movies to watch that fit their requirements
+* Provide the user with recommendations for movies to watch from their favourite writers, directors or producers

 <a></a>